cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ### Start With Business Decisions, Not Data

 The most common failure mode in BI is starting from what data exists rather than what decisions need to be made.
-Data availability is a constraint, not a starting point.
+Start from the decisions; treat data availability as a constraint on how you answer them.

 At Volvo Cars, the questions that mattered were: